Felipe Massa: 2008: Championship runner up

 The twelfth round of the season, the was in Valencia, Spain.
 Massa took pole position comfortably at this new circuit, and led from the start.
 However, during one of his pit stops he was released early and almost touched wheels with Adrian Sutil who was already coming down the pitlane.
 Massa won the race and also set the fastest lap.
-After the race, the stewards decided to fine Massa €10,000 for the incident with Sutil, but the victory stood and he was only 6 points behind Hamilton as well as being 7 ahead of Räikkönen.
+After the race, the stewards decided to fine Massa €10,000 for the incident with Sutil, but the victory stood and he was only six points behind Hamilton as well as being seven ahead of Räikkönen.
 The race was Massa's 100th Grand Prix entry.

 The next race was Belgium, Massa qualified second behind Hamilton.
 He lost a place at the start to Räikkönen and stayed in third until lap 42 of 44 when Hamilton passed Räikkönen for the lead, just after cutting a chicane.
-The two had more battles throughout that lap, which resulted in the Finn crashing out, promoting Massa to second, despite the Brazilian dropping nine seconds on the last lap.
+The two had more battles throughout that lap, which resulted in Räikkönen crashing out, promoting Massa to second, despite the Brazilian dropping nine seconds on the last lap.
 Hamilton crossed the line first, but was penalised 25 seconds by the stewards after the race for cutting the chicane, and so the win went to Massa putting him only two points behind Hamilton.

 At Italy, Ferrari's home race, the weekend was wet throughout, and Massa qualified only sixth, but Hamilton was down in 15th.
 During the race, Massa got up to third, but dropped to sixth after he pitted once more than most others.
 He finished there, but as Hamilton only finished seventh, he narrowed Hamilton's championship lead to a single point.